 The British musician stole the show at Wednesday's Brit music awards without even showing up, while Arctic Monkeys took home two big trophies.

 Bob Casale was a musician best know for his work with DEVO, a band which made a name for itself in the late 1970s.

 Bob Casale, the guitarist for Devo, best known for the 1980 hit "Whip It," has died of heart failure, his brother and band member Gerald Casale said Tuesday.
 He was 61.

 The timeless story of a movie legend and her mirrors, a hotel and its vintage building, and a 1,600-seat theater resuscitated by the sound of UK space rock.

 The former Black Flag Frontman, writer, publisher and actor talks with KPCC's Kevin Ferguson about Ray Bradbury, Washington, DC, South Bay Punk and Aerosmith.

 One of the L.A.
 Opera's proudest accomplishments has finally gone on the record: Franz Schreker’s not-quite-forgotten masterpiece, “The Stigmatized.”

 Despite not speaking English or coming from a tradition that understands its spirituality, Japanese students come to LA every year to shock parishioners in black churches with their powerful gospel music.

-It's time for Tuesday Reviewsday our weekly new music segment.
-This week we're going to be talking about rock with Justino Aguila from Billboard Magazine and music critic Steve Hochman.
+It's Tuesday, which means that it's time for Tuesday Reviewsday, our weekly new music segment.
+This week we're joined by music critic Steve Hochman and Justino Aguila from Billboard Latin.